Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme-french.txt

 IWD:EE currently lacks any shaman-specific items.
 This component tries to change this deficiency and scatters several items exclusively for shamans all over Icewind Dale and beyond.
-The list includes several artifacts that were originally created for BG:EE - Siege of Dragonspear as well as a couple of unique items.
+The list includes several artifacts that were originally created for BG:EE - Siege of Dragonspear as well as a couple of new items.

+Available items:
+- The Soulherder's Staff +2 (imported from SoD)
+- Circlet of Lost Souls (imported from SoD)
+- Heart of the Mountain (imported from SoD)
+- Shroud of Souls (new item)
+- Spirit Guide +4 (new item)

 Description de la classe de Chaman modifiée (après installation de tous les composants).